-In fact, much of what we know about the health effects of radiation comes from studying survivors of atomic bomb explosions in Japan.
-We have also learned from workers in certain jobs that included radiation exposure and from patients treated with radiation therapy for cancer and other diseases.
-Radiation not only kills or slows the growth of cancer cells, but it can also affect nearby healthy cells.
-Damage to healthy cells can cause side effects.
+Doctors have long been aware that radiation can cause cancer, and research has demonstrated that radiation therapy for one cancer can raise the risk of developing another cancer later on.
+Factors that may influence this risk include the amount of radiation used and the area that was treated.
+Much of what we know about the health effects of radiation comes from studying survivors of atomic bomb explosions in Japan, as well as workers in certain jobs that included radiation exposure and patients treated with radiation therapy for cancer and other diseases.
+Radiation not only kills or slows the growth of cancer cells, but it can also affect healthy cells nearby, leading to side effects.

-There are some steps you can take to manage your concerns if you are worried that you may have another type of cancer after radiation therapy.
+If you are worried that you may have another type of cancer after radiation therapy, there are some steps you can take to manage your concerns.
 For many types of cancer at higher risk among certain cancer survivors, such as lung and stomach cancer, no known screening method can affect prognosis.
-Radiation can disassemble atoms and damage the DNA of cells, leading to potentially serious side effects, including cancer.
 Talk to your doctor if you think you may be at risk for cancer because you were exposed to radiation.
+Radiation can disassemble atoms and damage the DNA of cells, resulting in potentially serious side effects, including cancer.